jwizard-bot/jwizard-core/README.md

 <a name="contribute-this-project"></a>
 ## Contribute this project
 If you have the desire and time to help me in writing this bot, you can write to me in a private message or at [personal@miloszgilga.pl](mailto:personal@miloszgilga.pl).
-However, please note that in order to be a contributor to this application, you must have knowledge in advanced object-oriented programming techniques and experienced in advanced Java programming (spring, rest, cache, multi modules and websockets).
+However, please note that in order to be a contributor to this application, you must have knowledge in advanced object-oriented programming techniques and experienced in advanced Java programming (lambda expressions and functional interfaces, spring, rest, cache, multi modules and websockets).
 If you do not feel confident as a contributor, you can always submit a request for adding new functionality.

 <a name="multiple-versions-separation"></a>
 ## Multiple versions separation